LauraZJ/Election_Analysis/README.md

 !["County Votes"](https://github.com/LauraZJ/Election_Analysis/blob/main/Resources/county_vote_breakdown.png)

 We can see in the output (above) that Denver had the largest turnout.
-However, this code was used to retrieve and print/write that directly from the data:
+However, the following code was used to retrieve and print/write that directly from the data:

 !["Winning_county_code"](https://github.com/LauraZJ/Election_Analysis/blob/main/Resources/winning_candidate_code.png)